141138125519/RecipeBook/README.md

 # RecipeBook - W.I.P

-An application for storing collection of recipe.
+An application for storing collection of recipes.
 Very work in progress (Incase that wasn't obvious)